sajan76766/Manhole-monitoring-and-maintenance-system/README.md

  intelligent fallback improves both accuracy and resilience.
 The proposed design not only responds to emer gencies but actively prevents them by anticipating overflow risks in advance.

  Beyond detection performance, the system also proved ef f icient, scalable, and energy-conscious.
 The LoRa-based com munication offered a wide coverage area with minimal power usage, making it ideal for distributed urban deployment.
-The modular
+The modular  structure allowed for additional nodes or sensors to be incorporated without altering the main architecture.
+Cloud based visualization tools provided clear insights into system performance, enabling authorities to monitor conditions re motely and act before critical failures occurred.
+Overall, the results validate the practicality of the proposed design as a reliable and intelligent solution for modern urban drainage sys tems, combining IoT, machine learning, and adaptive decision making to create a safer and smarter city infrastructure.

  ![image alt](https://github.com/sajan76766/Manhole-monitoring-and-maintenance-system/blob/main/Screenshot_2025-09-05-11-12-43-610_com.whatsapp.jpg)
  # CONCLUSION